hosamshahin/cdk-pipeline-feature-branch/README.md

 ## Test the feature branch capability

-Create a new branch and name it `featring-testing` then push it to your repository.
+Create a new branch and name it `feature-testing` then push it to your repository.
 Open CodePipeline in the CICD account you should see a new pipeline with a name `feature-testing-FeatureBranchPipeline` created.
 Wait until the pipeline completes execution, switch to the DEV account and you should see a new stack named `feature-testing-AppStage-AppStack` created.

 Delete the feature branch locally and form the remote repository, go to the CodePipeline in CICD account you will find the feature branch pipeline deleted. check the DEV account the CloudFormation stack for that branch should be deleted as well.